pycascades/welcome-wagon-2018/index.rst

 **How should I get around?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Vancouver boasts an accessible and convenient `public transit system <https://www.tourismvancouver.com/plan-your-trip/getting-around/transit-system/>`_, offering a great way for visitors to see the city.
-Most of Vancouver’s top attractions are reachable via transit.
-TransLink is Metro Vancouver’s regional transportation authority, and operates a public transit system made up of a network of buses, the SkyTrain, and the SeaBus, as well as the West Coast Express commuter train service.

-The `TransLink website <https://www.translink.ca/>`_ is a great place to find current schedules, fare information, and trip planning tools to help you get around while in Vancouver.
-You can also call 604.953.3333 for customer service.

-In addition to public transit options, two companies operate small ferries cross False Creek to the south of the downtown core, which also make a fun, convenient way to see Vancouver.
+Vancouver has a very useful `public transit system <https://www.tourismvancouver.com/plan-your-trip/getting-around/transit-system/>`_.
+The majority of the must-see places are in it's reach.
+There are buses, trains, and ferris available.
+There are also two private companies that operate small ferries across False Creek.

 **How should I dress?**
 ~~~~~~~~~~~~~~~~~~~~~~~